-He is known as the Apostle whom Jesus especially loved, and was also the Apostle of believe, faith, and love - all themes of his writings.
+He is known as the Apostle whom Jesus especially loved, and was also the Apostle of belief, faith, and love - all themes of his writings.
 At the beginning of his Gospel, he wrote of Jesus' pre-existence as God, Who shared glory with the Father.
 As one of the leading apostles, John and his brother James ("The Sons of Thunder"), along with Peter, were the only Apostles to see the vision of Jesus' Transfiguration.
-As the longest-lived Apostle, John was the last to finalize his Gospel - perhaps some time before he wrote The Revelation of Jesus Christ and canonized the New Testament (with the help of Phillip, Andrews, and Mark).
-John undoubtedly placed his Gospel after Luke's as a confirmation and endorsement of the synoptic Gospels.
-Furthermore, John's Gospel was affirmed by the three mentions helpers as recorded in John 21:24 which states, "This is the disciple who testifies concerning these things and who wrote these things; and we know that his testimony is true."
+As the longest-lived Apostle, John was the last to finalize his Gospel - perhaps some time before he wrote The Revelation of Jesus Christ and canonized the New Testament (with the help of Phillip, Andrew, and John undoubtedly placed his Gospel after Luke's as a Mark). confirmation and endorsement of the synoptic Gospels.
+Furthermore, John's Gospel was affirmed as recorded in John 21:24 which states, "This is the disciple who testifies concerning these things and who wrote these things; and we know that his testimony is true."